$2 Trillion Coronavirus Relief Bill Presents A Reckoning For Libertarians

 Some who voted for CARES this week can expect to hear something like that on the airwaves someday, whether it's a totally fair characterization or not.

 Yet the power of this current crisis and the force behind this bill in this hour was such that even the leading fiscal conservatives who would normally be front and center were conspicuous by their absence.
 President Trump wanted the bill on his desk now.
 The Senate had voted 96-0.
-So even members of the hard-line House Freedom Caucus, which Massie belongs to, stood back as a big bipartisan majority of the House played the matador and let the bull roar past.
+So even members of the hard-line House Freedom Caucus stood back as a big bipartisan majority of the House played the matador and let the bull roar past.

 That's what Massie decided he could not brook without a protest.
 Was it a grandstand play?
 Was he being a showboat?
 Perhaps, and if that is the judgment of his colleagues and constituents, he will pay a price for it.
 The rest of us will have to judge for ourselves.

 But the derision arrived without delay.
-In two tweets that represented a rare meeting of their minds, President Trump demanded Massie be ousted from the Republican Party, and former Democratic presidential nominee John Kerry denounced the Kentuckian for exercising his constitutional right to be an unmentionable body part.
+In two tweets that represented a rare meeting of their minds, President Trump demanded Massie be ousted from the Republican Party and former Democratic presidential nominee John Kerry denounced the Kentuckian for exercising his constitutional right to be an unmentionable body part.

-Trump tweeted that he never knew Kerry had such a sense of humor, and for a fleeting moment the nation finally seemed unified on something.
+Trump tweeted that he never knew Kerry had such a sense of humor, and for a fleeting moment, the nation finally seemed unified on something.

-A frustrated Massie had to fulminate on social media while the biggest spending juggernaut of all time rolled down Pennsylvania Ave. for a hasty signing at the White House.
+A frustrated Massie had to fulminate on social media while the biggest spending juggernaut of all time rolled down Pennsylvania Avenue for a hasty signing at the White House.

-And while his lonely crusade was joined by none of the leaders of his own party, Massie was at least speaking for others around the country who could scarcely believe what they saw unfolding on C-SPAN — and the lack of any meaningful opposition in Washington.
+And while his lonely crusade was joined by none of the leaders of his own party, Massie was at least speaking for others across the country who could scarcely believe what they saw unfolding on C-SPAN — and the lack of any meaningful opposition in Washington.

 Matt Welch, an editor-at-large for Reason, a libertarian magazine, called the CARES Act "a massive course of experimental economics" and compared the American public to "laboratory rats."
-Even the trillion-dollar stimulus package of President Obama, opposed by Republicans in 2009, had not been so robust.
+Even the trillion-dollar stimulus package of President Barack Obama, opposed by Republicans in 2009, had not been so robust.

-"There is no more politics of fiscal prudence in America," Welch added.
-"Just a competition to see who can wag the biggest fire hose."
+"There is no more politics of fiscal prudence in America," Welch added, "just a competition to see who can wag the biggest fire hose."

-Indeed, some of the Republican senators who would ultimately vote for the bill gave earnest speeches on the floor of the Senate this week bemoaning its necessity.
-Some invoked the spirit of Ronald Reagan's presidency, or of the America he strove to represent and restore.
+Indeed, some of the Republican senators who ultimately voted for the bill gave earnest speeches on the floor of the Senate this week bemoaning its necessity.
+Some invoked the spirit of Ronald Reagan's presidency or of the America he strove to represent and restore.
 (His 1980 campaign included the slogan: "Let's Make America Great Again.")
 Indeed, the Reagan era of the 1980s was in many ways a pushback on Franklin D. Roosevelt's New Deal — albeit a half century late.

 "A sharp break with the past did in fact occur in March, 1933," wrote the historian Arthur M. Schlesinger Jr., referring to FDR's first inauguration in the The Cycles of American History.
 "The essence of that break lay precisely in the changes from volunteerism to law as the means for ordering the economy."